inseven/diligence/README.md

 # Diligence

-About screens for macOS and iOS
+SwiftUI about screens for macOS and iOS

 ## Overview